The Art Law Review: Netherlands

 Two of the more eye-catching recent international art law disputes litigated before the Dutch courts concern the return of national cultural heritage.

-- Since 2014, Ukraine has been involved in a widely debated dispute with four Crimean museums and the Allard Pierson Museum in Amsterdam, with geopolitical interests in the background.
+Since 2014, Ukraine has been involved in a widely debated dispute with four Crimean museums and the Allard Pierson Museum in Amsterdam, with geopolitical interests in the background.
 Shortly after the opening of the exhibition 'Crimea: Gold and Secrets of the Black Sea' at the Allard Pierson Museum, Russia annexed the Crimean peninsula, violating basic rules of international law.
-The Amsterdam District Court initially ruled that Ukraine was entitled to restitution of its cultural heritage in accordance with the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property (the 1970 UNESCO Convention).9 In the meantime, the Crimean museums have submitted the matter to the Court of Appeals in Amsterdam, where the process received a remarkable follow up, especially in light of the successful recusal award against the acting president of the Amsterdam Court of Appeal.10
+The Amsterdam District Court initially ruled that Ukraine was entitled to restitution of its cultural heritage in accordance with the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property (the 1970 UNESCO Convention).8 In the meantime, the Crimean museums submitted the matter to the Court of Appeals in Amsterdam, where the process received a remarkable follow up, especially in light of the successful recusal award against the acting president of the Amsterdam Court of Appeal.9 On 26 October 2021, the Amsterdam Court of Appeal rendered final judgment in the appeal proceedings, deciding that the treasures shall return to Ukraine on the basis of the Ukrainian Law on Museums and Museum Affairs.10 In accordance with this Law, the State of Ukraine is entitled to claim return of its cultural heritage, inter alia, for (temporary) safeguarding.
+It is likely that an appeal in cassation will be lodged.

-- As part of its cultural policy, China is making a point of retrieving what it considers to be lost cultural heritage.
+As part of its cultural policy, China is making a point of retrieving what it considers to be lost cultural heritage.
 The Dutch art dealer Oscar van Overeem had bought a Song dynasty statue of a monk from an acquaintance based in the Philippines.
 After restoration, the statue turned out to contain the mummy of a monk.
 When the story broke, the villages Yangchun and Dong Pu, from which the mummy was allegedly stolen in 1995, started legal proceedings in the Netherlands for its return.
-Numerous legal challenges arose: the 1970 UNESCO Convention could not be invoked as it had not yet entered into force in the Netherlands in 1995 and the claim was most likely time-barred, whereas the buyer seemed to have a serious good-faith argument.
-By the end of 2018, the proceedings had ended on a sour note for the villages since it was found that the 'village committees' had no legal standing and the claim was dismissed.
-It is said that the parties subsequently returned to the negotiating table.11
+Numerous legal challenges arose: the 1970 UNESCO Convention could not be invoked as it had not entered into force in the Netherlands at that time and the claim was most likely time-barred, whereas the buyer seemed to have a serious good-faith argument.
+After losing a case in the Netherlands in 2018,11 the tide turned for the villages in 2020 when the court in China ruled in their favour.
+However, there is little chance that this ruling can be enforced in the Netherlands.12

 i Title in art

-Internationally, it causes surprise that in the Netherlands, a non-good-faith buyer – or more accurately, a bad-faith buyer – can ultimately become owner of a stolen artwork by the mere passing of time.
+Internationally, it causes surprise that in the Netherlands, a bad-faith buyer can ultimately become owner of a stolen artwork by the mere passing of time.
 With legal certainty as a justifying basis, 20 years is the final cut-off for all claims to become statute-barred, unless highly exceptional circumstances render the application of this rule unacceptable according to standards of reasonableness and fairness.
 Even in the case of looted art, this exception is applied restrictively: in 1990, a Dutch possessor of a valuable artwork by Jan van der Heyden tried to sell the painting via Christie's.
-When it turned out the painting was stolen by the Russians from a German museum after the Second World War, the museum could not reclaim the painting from current possessor (now owner), even though this person might have known it was stolen.17 The Dutch Supreme Court decided that the term to reclaim the work had lapsed.18
+When it turned out the painting was stolen by the Russians from a German museum after the Second World War, the museum could not reclaim the painting from the current possessor (now owner), even though this person might have known it was stolen.14 The Dutch Supreme Court decided that the term to reclaim the work had lapsed.15

 In principle, good faith is assumed.
 If it turns out a person had or must have had knowledge of the facts that are alleged against him or her by the person entitled to the property at issue, this person is regarded as being in bad faith.
 This means that a person is not only regarded as acting in bad faith if that person actually knew, for instance, that the seller lacked the power to dispose of the artwork, but also where, under the relevant circumstances, that person should have known these facts or laws.

-Plaintiffs argue that investigatory research is required, not only because the donation involves the most prominent Dutch museum, but also in accordance with the ICOM Code of Ethics for Museums.24
+Plaintiffs argue that investigatory research is required, not only because the donation involves the most prominent Dutch museum, but also in accordance with the International Council of Museums Code of Ethics for Museums.20

 ii Nazi-looted art and cultural property